 An operating theatre wing designed by Aalto’s office was added to the main building in the late 1950s and new staff living-quarters were erected nearby in the 1960s.
 The sinuous, serpentine row of shared flats in the middle of the pine forest, known to the inmates as the ‘Hall of Vipers (Kyykartano), brought a new form of accommodation to the area.

-Paimio Sanatorium is located the middle of pine trees.
+Paimio Sanatorium is located in the middle of pine trees.
 Photo: Maija Holma, Alvar Aalto Foundation

 Information for visitors